 - Three letters of reference from science faculty (at least one letter must be from a research mentor or lab supervisor.
 Please note that applicants must submit letter of reference from their most recent research experiences.)

-- Most updated college transcripts (official transcripts will be required once applicants are admitted into the summer program)
+- Most recent unofficial college transcripts which should contain spring semester course list.
+Official transcripts will be required once applicants are admitted into the summer program.

 - A one-page personal statement of interest and career goals

 Students accepted into the program receive their 10-week training in one of over 60 research laboratories affiliated with the Department of Brain and Cognitive Sciences (BCS), the Center for Brains, Minds and Machines (CBMM), or the Molecular and Cellular Neuroscience graduate program (MCN labs).
 Students conduct supervised research and receive practical training in areas such as molecular and cellular neurosciences, neurodegenerative diseases, cognitive sciences, computational neuroscience, psychophysics, linguistics, artificial intelligence, vision neuroscience.
 In addition, students receive training in reading and discussing primary scientific research papers, are exposed to scientific writing, practice giving oral presentations about their summer research, have many opportunities to meet with various faculty to learn about their research, and learn about various career paths.